Saul King of Israel

 Now therefore get you up;

-this time ye shall find him.
+for about this time ye shall find him.

 :14 And they went up into the city: